CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to share code to each other they can put it on Github,collaboration and
+When people want to share code to each other they can put it on Github ,for collaboration and version control

 ## Question 9